Significance of Holi

 The legend of Kamadeva

-The legend has it that when Lord Shiva’s consort Sati committed herself to fire due to disgrace shown by her father Daksha to Shiva, Lord Shiva became extremely sad.
+The legend has it that when Lord Shiva’s consort Sati committed herself to fire due to the disgrace shown by her father Daksha to Shiva, Lord Shiva became extremely sad.
 He renounced his worldly duties and went into deep meditation.
 Meanwhile, Parvati started meditating to acquire Shiva as her husband.
 Moreover, since Shiva was least interested in the affairs of the world complications began to generate in matters of the world which made all the gods concerned and afraid.

 The gods then sought the help of Lord Kamadeva, the god of love and passion to bring Shiva back to his original self.
 As planned Kaama shot his love arrow on Shiva while he was in meditation.
 This made Shiva extremely angry and he opened his third eye – reducing Kamadeva to ashes.
 However, Kamadeva’s arrow had its effect and Lord Shiva married Parvati.